 Teaching and Learning is a term used to describe the teaching and learning processes and outcomes.
-The two concepts are linked to reinforce the expectation that learning must be the consequence or product of teaching, evident by learners working toward goals set by the teacher.
-Such goals will integrate new knowledge, skills and behaviours into previously learned experiences.
+The two concepts are linked to reinforce the expectation that learning must be the consequence or product of teaching, evident by learnersA learner is an individual who is willing to learn and understand new things.
+Learning is a process of understanding and acquiring knowledge of new things and concepts.
+An individual can be a learner at any point in time they want.
+Factors like age, gender, etc., do not come in between the learning of the learner. working toward goals set by the teacher.
+Such goals will integrate new knowledgeFacts, information, and skills acquired through experience or education; the theoretical or practical understanding of a subject., skillsTechniques and attributes acquired through learning, engagement and practice and behaviours into previously learned experiences.

-There are multiple theories of learning which can broadly be classified into three main approaches: Constructivist, Experiential and Cognitive
+There are multiple theories of learning which can broadly be classified into three main approaches: Constructivist, Experiential and Cognitive.

 Constructivist